mrbubbles-src/solutions-bdl01-08/README.md

-# Lösungen der Aufgaben BDL-01 - BDL-08
+# Solutions for BDL-01-08 assignments